j5onrf/dots/waybar/waybar-0.13.0-release/README.md

 #### Current Solution and Justification

-The intended path forward in Waybar `v0.13.0` is to use two separate modules: `hyprland/workspaces` for workspace navigation and `hyprland/window` for displaying the active window's icon.

-However, to preserve the original, single-module configuration and its aesthetic, the most direct solution is to revert to a known-working version.
+To preserve the original, single-module configuration and its aesthetic, the most direct solution is to revert to a known-working version.

 1.  **Downgrade Waybar:** Revert the package from `v0.13.0` to `v0.12.0`.
 On Arch Linux, this can be done via the pacman cache:
     ```bash